-FIRE has not rated the following schools: Baylor University, Brigham Young University, Pepperdine University, Saint Louis University, Vassar College, Worcester Polytechnic Institute, and Yeshiva University.
+Of the 104 private institutions reviewed by FIRE, the following do not promise free speech: Baylor University, Brigham Young University, Pepperdine University, Saint Louis University, Vassar College, Worcester Polytechnic Institute, and Yeshiva University.

 See Appendix A for a full list of schools by rating.

-State-by-state data are given in Appendix C for the 27 states in which FIRE has surveyed five or more universities.
+State-by-state data are provided in Appendix C for the 27 states in which FIRE has surveyed five or more universities.

-Several universities that have been the target of successful speech code lawsuits—such as the University of Michigan and the University of Wisconsin—have revised the unconstitutional policies challenged in court but still maintain other, equally unconstitutional policies.
+Several universities that have been the target of successful speech code lawsuits—such as the University of Cincinnati and the University of Michigan—have revised the unconstitutional policies challenged in court but still maintain other, equally unconstitutional policies.

 Scott Jaschik, Is Citing History a Threat?, Inside Higher Ed (Jan.
 20, 2014), https://www.insidehighered.com/news/2014/01/20/colorado-state-removes-email-account-professor-who-criticized-cuts.